Coming up to its 66th year, McAdenville’s Christmas Town USA in North Carolina prepares once again to delight hundreds

 One of our readers made an excellent point, sometimes you or someone your are with, are not able to walk the route.
 How can you still enjoy the lights but also miss the traffic?

 For those walking the route, we recommend waiting in the center of town for the lights to come on.
-If you plan to drive the route, this means you will miss half of the lights.
+But, if you plan to drive the route, this means you will miss half of the lights.

 An easy solution is to get there early like mentioned earlier.
-Instead of waiting in the center, get yourself to the intersection of Market Street and Wilkinson Blvd.
-At that intersection there is a Burger King and Food Lion.
-You can wait in the parking lot or around that area until just before the lights come on at 5:30.
+Instead of waiting in the center, you can wait in the parking lots of McAdenville Wesleyan Church or McAdenville Elementary until just before the lights come on at 5:30.

 This way you are at the start of the route, and basically will be one of the first “in line.”

 Don’t wait too long after dark as the traffic will get more and more busy.